bologer/anycomment.io/readme.txt

 **Enhancements:**

+* Ability to customize styles of the plugin in the frontend (e.g. color of button, text size, color, avatar sizes, etc).
+Check out "Settings" -> "Design" tab , #113
 * Files: attach files by dragging into the comment area, #68
 * Files: attach files via by clicking on small photo icon in the top right of the comment text field, #68
 * Files: ability to allow/disallow file upload by guest users, #68
-* Files: plugin will add URL of the uploaded file to the comment field (when there is already some comment entered, URL will be appended), #68
+* Files: plugin will add URL of the uploaded file to the comment field (when there is already some comment text, URL will be appended), #68
-* Files: option to define comma-separated list of allowed MIME types (e.g. .jpg, .png) or even image/* for all images and audio/* for audios, #68
+* Files: option to define comma-separated list of allowed MIME types (e.g. .jpg, .png) or even as image/* for all images and audio/* for audios, #68
 * Files: added list of uploaded files in the admin (possible to delete, paginate, etc), #68
-* When user user to logout native WordPress logout link, now he is going to be redirected back to post, instead of login page, #122
+* When user logs out from admin top bar or somewhere else, he is going to be redirected back to post comment section instead of a login page, #122
-* Added some text above social login list as some of the users were confused and thought that it was sharing buttons, #123
+* Added some text above list social icons as some of the users were confused and thought these were sharing buttons, #123
-* Added "Possible Problems" to dashboard to help admin figure out about possible problems or conflicts with other plugins (e.g. some plugins may disable REST API, which is crucial), #117
+* Added "Possible Problems" to dashboard to help admin to figure out about possible problems or conflicts with other plugins, #117

-TBD
+* When some comment is remembered the comment field will expand automatically after the page has loaded

 **Fixes:**

-* Fixed links on white theme being colored as for dark theme
+* Fixed issue when white theme had white links
 * Fixed default options overwrite, before default values were not applied
 * Fixed missing Russian translation when user is guest and only has option to authorize using social
-* Some themes have hash navigation to comments as #respond, #124
+* Some themes have hash navigation to comments as "#respond", so it was added, #124
-* When some comment was remembered, on the page refresh comment field will expand automatically now
+* Removed hash from "Callback URL" as Google does not allow it, #119

 = 0.0.51 – 28.08.2018 =